Quick Search of DRB:

 I am talking about Nürburgring Nordschleife in Germany - the greatest & most challenging race circuit in the world.

-Ever since Germans started building the autobahns (as part of the Nazi's plan to revive economy), we've come to think of driving in Germany as fast, exciting and safe experience:
+Ever since Germans started building the autobahns (as part of the Nazi's plan to revive the economy), we've come to think of driving in Germany as fast, exciting and safe experience:

 (image via)